About Us

 Marybeth Hamilton (she/her) is the Coordinating Editor of History Workshop.
 She is the author of two works of cultural history, In Search of the Blues and When I’m Bad I’m Better: Mae West, Sex, and American Entertainment, has written and presented several documentary features for BBC Radio, and is a longtime member of the editorial collective of History Workshop Journal.
 She is currently working on a project on radical feminism, sex, love, and rage.
 She is an Honorary Research Fellow at Birkbeck, University of London and a Fellow of the Raphael Samuel History Centre.

-Beckie Rutherford (she/her) is an Editorial Fellow at History Workshop.
+Beckie Rutherford (she/her) is an Editorial Fellow at History Workshop and an Honorary Research Fellow at Birkbeck.
 She is a historian of gender, sexuality and disability in modern Britain with a particular interest in the politicisation of disability from 1970 to the present day.
-Beckie completed her PhD at the University of Warwick in 2023 and was the RHS Centenary Fellow at the Institute of Historical Research 2022-23.
-Outside of academic work, she is keen to promote the importance of teaching disability history in schools.
+Beckie completed her PhD at the University of Warwick in 2023 and was a Doctoral Fellow at the Institute of Historical Research 2022-23.
+She is now a Postdoctoral Research Fellow at the University of Worcester, working on the history of disabled motherhood.

 Advisory Board